dinsdag 16 juni 2026

 vrijdag 29 mei 2026

-De langzame makeover
+De langzame makeover, deel I

 Toen ik hier in het appartement trok, waren de muren bloedrood en donkergroen geschilderd door de vorige bewoners.
 In de hele buurt leken de eerste bewoners een voorkeur te hebben voor bloedrood; mijn buren komen ook nauwelijks van de doordringende en ongewenste kleur af.